sarahciston/intersectionalai/posts/GlossarySideA.md

 >"it's often the way the technology is being used, rather than the technology itself, that determines whether it is appropriate to call it AI or not."
 (Elements of AI, Building AI)

+>"'[A]rtificial intelligence' means lots of things, depending on whether you’re reading science fiction or selling a new app or doing academic research.
+When someone says they have an AI-powered chatbot, should we expect it to have opinions and feelings like the fictional C-3PO?
+Or is it just an algorithm that learned to guess how humans are likely to respond to a given phrase?
+Or a spreadsheet that matches words in your question with a library of preformulated answers?
+Or an underpaid human who types all the answers from some remote location?
+Or—even—a completely scripted conversation where human and AI are reading human-written lines like characters in a play?
+Confusingly, at various times, all these have been referred to as AI.
+For the purposes of this book, I’ll use the term AI the way it’s mostly used by programmers today: to refer to a particular style of computer program called a machine learning algorithm."
+(Shane 2019, 7–8)

 </section>

 <section class="zine-page page-2" markdown="1">

 #### artificial intelligence
 >The collection of programs that use machine learning...have qualities that allow them to operate autonomously (without constant instructions given by the programmer or user), ...

 <!--
 #### autonomous agents